VijayVadaboina/Netflix_Clone/README.md

 # Netflix_Clone
-Cloning a netflix starting page using html css and js
+Cloning a netflix starting page using html css and js. this is a static web page